saqibsafdar11/saqibsafdar11/README.md

 ### Hi there 👋

 I'm a Data Science Training Specialist at the London School of Economics and Political Science (LSE).
-I specialize in tools such as Python, Tableau, and R.
+I specialise in tools such as Python, Tableau, and R.

 - 🔭 I’m currently working on developing a Tableau Dashboard for the Digital Skills Lab at LSE.
 - 🌱 I’m studying for a Professional Certificate in Machine Learning and Artificial Intelligence at Imperial College Business School